sdtemple/isweep/workflow/scan/README.md

         - $5 : lowest chromosome number (e.g., 1)
         - $6 : highest chromosome number (e.g., 22)
         - $7 : prefix for outfiles
+    - You should do this with cluster computing.
+Send in a job!

 Steps 5. and 6. are if you want to estimate selection coefficients for loci.